Important Concepts in Qt Quick - States, Transitions and Animations

 Each of those states may have certain associated visual appearance (neutral, highlighted, expanded, and so forth).

-Qt Quick provides a State element with properties which define its semantics and can be used to trigger behavior or animations.
+Qt Quick provides a State type with properties which define its semantics and can be used to trigger behavior or animations.
 See the documentation about Qt Quick States for more information.

 When a visual item transitions from one state to another, the appearance of that item will change.
 A transition is an "edge" between two states.
 It may trigger other events to occur, as other parts of the application may have behavior which is triggered when a certain state is entered or left.